uoa-compsci399-s1-2024/capstone-project-2024-s1-team-9/README.md

 > In the frontend/scr folder find FoodRatingForm, Non_DairyBeverages, and Category Selector .jsx files.
 > Replace const BACKEND_URL = 'https://backend-service-5ufi.onrender.com'; at the top with
 const BACKEND_URL = 'http://localhost:3000';
-> Once you have done this you can follow the instructions to start the backend first to make sure that it is running on port 3000 and the frontend.
+> Once you have done this you can follow the instructions to start the backend first to make sure that it is running on port 3000 and then the frontend.
+You may need to press Y to accept the frontend to run on a different port, most likely port 3001 (if not 3001 then it may be blocked by CORS).
 They will use each other to operate the web app.

 Contact Jasper: jmac663@aucklanduni.ac.nz at any time if you need support.